Seneca-Scholars/SS-Status-C6/status.md

 #7/10/2025
+During the rest of the morning before lunch I completed the long Mozilla HTML module on Structuring documents and started to work through the module on Advanced text features.

 During the morning from 9-10, I worked through the Mozilla HTML modules on Headings and Paragraphs, Emphasis and Importance, and Lists.
 So far I haven't made much progress on my personal project, but I plan to enhance my webpage once, I continue to expand my knowledge of HTML.
 Tommorow I will be working on the Structuring documents module, which is a longer module, but it will provide me important information about using semantic structural elements.

 #7/9/2025